anodyne/nova/nova/modules/nova/update/README.md

 # Nova 3 Module: Update

-The Nova 3 update module provides functionality to A) update from Nova 1 to Nova 3, B) update from Nova 2 to Nova 3 and C) update between version of Nova 3.
+The Nova 3 update module provides functionality to A) update from Nova 1 to Nova 3, B) update from Nova 2 to Nova 3 and C) update between versions of Nova 3.
 This is a core module that ships with Nova 3 and is enabled by default.

 ## Version